 I would say as many women pawn as men.
 We have all kinds of people who pawn.
 And all sorts of professions.
 People in government, people who are business owners.
 Our customers are working people, professional people who need some cash.

-And we have loyal customers.
+We have many loyal customers.
 I have a customer who repeatedly has pawned a watch.
 He owns an ATM machine business and when he opens a new ATM he has to put money in the machine.
 Sometimes he doesn’t have the cash flow to do that.
 He’ll take a one month loan for $10,000, costs him $450.
 To get that machine up and running, it’s worth it to him.
 Pawning helps grow business.

 Q: Would you advise someone to invest in a high end item to have handy for pawning?